Refinancing with Earnest

 Adding time to my loan meant adding interest

-Even with a lower monthly payment and interest rate, the new loan would cost me more money in the long run.
+Even with a lower monthly payment and interest rate, the new loan would cost me more money over the life of the loan.
 Loans accumulate interest on a daily or monthly basis.
 By extending my term by two years, I’d end up paying a lot more in interest.

 My current loans total $30,000 and have an average weighted interest rate of 5.7%.
 Over the eight years I have left to pay them off, I’m going to pay $7,428 in interest.